Irish Criminal Justice and Disability Network

 The mission of this organisation is to provide a national platform where disability organisations and criminal justice agencies can be facilitated to improve the experience of those with an intellectual, learning or physicial disability who engage with the Criminal Justice System.

-The ICJDN in association with the University of Limerick will host a seminar entitled
+The ICJDN in association with the University of Limerick will host two seminars in Limerick and Dublin entitled

 “Towards Compliance with the UNCRPD – The Role of Criminal Justice Professionals”

 Wednesday 21st February, 2018 at 6.00pm in the Pavillion Theatre, University of Limerick.